kirenz/google-adk-first-agent/README.md

 Google's [Agent Development Kit (ADK)](https://google.github.io/adk-docs/) is a flexible and modular framework for developing and deploying AI agents.
 While optimized for Gemini and the Google ecosystem, ADK is model-agnostic, deployment-agnostic, and is built for compatibility with other frameworks.

 This guide shows you how to get up and running with your first agent in **Agent Development Kit (ADK)** for Python.
-ADK needs Python 3.10 or higher.
+This project uses Python 3.12 (ADK requires Python 3.10 or higher).

+## What You'll Learn

+In this tutorial, you will:
+- Set up your development environment for Google ADK
+- Create and configure your first AI agent
+- Understand the basic structure of an ADK agent project
+- Interact with your agent using the ADK web interface
+- Learn how to customize agent behavior through prompts and properties

 ## Prerequisites